samsung galaxy s11 screen protector leak

-As we get closer to the release of the Samsung Galaxy S11’s release date next year, we get more leaks and today we have another look at a Samsung Galaxy S11 accessory, a screen protector, leaked by Ice Universe.
+The Samsung Galaxy S11 leaks continue and today we have another look at a screen cover of the handset, posted by serial leaker Ice Universe.

-The picture shows the increasingly vanishingly small bezels of the handsets, and also the reduced curvature of the S11, similar to the Note series.
+Galaxy S11 cover, this is the final version.
+The cover is not a protective film, it is a reference for the protective film.
+The cover is closer to the real phone design.
+S11's “forehead” and “chin” are very optimistic. pic.twitter.com/TFdH1oHNls

 The Samsung Galaxy S11 is launching on the 18th February 2020, and most of the specs have leaked.